Pylons/pyramid_cookbook/pyramid_quick_tutorial.rst

 Pyramid Quick Tutorial
 ======================

-This tutorial is intended to give you a quick overview of the Pyramid Web Application Framework.
-Because Pyramid has few opinions on how to organize and develop your application, this tutorial focus on a minimal single file approach with common idioms to get a feel of basic Pyramid patterns.
-While those idioms and patterns are common, it is not suited to use this minimal approach to create a full fledged application.
-For this purpose Pyramid provides starter scaffolds, read more advanced documentation and tutorials.

-Here's what you'll get at the end of the tutorial, a minimal application to view, insert and close tasks, backed by an SQLite database for storing your data, presented by Mako Templates to render your views and using the routes pattern to match your URLs to code functions.
+This tutorial is intended to provide you with a feel of how a Pyramid web application is created.
+The tutorial is very short, and focuses on the creation of a minimal application using common idioms.
+For brevity, the tutorial uses a "single-file" application development approach instead of the more complex (but more common) "scaffolds" described in the main Pyramid documentation.

+At the end of the tutorial, you'll have a minimal application which:

+- provides views to insert and close tasks

+- uses route patterns to match your URLs to view code functions

+- uses Mako Templates to render your views

+- stores data in an SQLite database

 .. image:: pyramid_quick_tutorial.png

 Step 1 - Organizing The Project
 -------------------------------

-Before getting started, create the directory hierarchy needed for our application layout.
-The tasks directory will not be used as a python package, it'll just serves as a container to put and organize our project files.
+Before getting started, we need to create a directory hierarchy needed for our application layout.
+The ``tasks`` directory will not be used as a python package, it'll just serve as a container in which we can put our project files.
+Create the follow directory layout on your filesystem:

 .. code-block:: text